 This is a 0.9 mile hike, one way, over moderate to steep terrain.
 From the trailhead parking area you will start hiking along the remains of an old woods road to an open area at 0.3 mi.
 The footing is a bit tough with loose rocks.
 After the open area, the terrain starts to get steeper and comes to a slight lookout through the trees at 0.5 mi.

 Just prior to the summit there is a very steep section with lots of rock.
-You can avoid the rock on the path near the trees or scramble up them.
 Along this section is where the views will appear behind you.
 You will have views for the remaining distance to the summit, be sure to turn around occasionally to see them.

 Family with Young Kids: Primary trail – 1 hour to summit

 Experienced Hiker: Primary trail – 45 minutes to summit